SmarterMail Message Archiving - Understanding Message Archiving Print

 • Recipient email address

-Once the search is completed, any matching message can be reviewed and, where appropriate, restored or provided.
+Once a search is completed, matching messages can be reviewed and, where appropriate, restored or provided.

 Important Notes

-• Archiving only stores messages that pass through the system after archiving has been enabled
+• Archiving only stores messages processed after archiving has been enabled

 • Archive searches may take time depending on message volume and date range

-• Retention policies may apply depending on the service configuration
+• Retention policies may apply depending on the archive configuration

 Why Message Archiving Is Used

-Message Archiving is designed to provide an additional layer of protection and control.
+Message Archiving provides an additional layer of protection, accountability, and recoverability for business communications.

-In short, Message Archiving is a safety and compliance feature, not a storage management feature.
+In summary: Message Archiving is a compliance and recovery feature, not a mailbox storage management feature.

 Was this answer helpful?